swathip146/ai-search/README.md

 # ai-search
-AI Search Engine for a set of documents
+AI Search Engine for a set of documents using LLMs